coolbeans201/GreatTechBlogPosts/README.md

 [What it takes to be a Senior IC at Meta](https://medium.com/@AnalyticsAtMeta/being-a-senior-ic-59ee705ba3c1) - A good breakdown of senior vs. other levels of IC

+[Composable data management at Meta](https://engineering.fb.com/2024/05/22/data-infrastructure/composable-data-management-at-meta/) - A good introduction to setting up a composable data stack, which is becoming more and more relevant

 ### Funding Circle

 [How we manage documentation at Funding Circle for our Data Platform](https://medium.com/funding-circle/how-we-manage-documentation-at-funding-circle-for-our-data-platform-960a422b9b2e) - A great guide on properly handling documentation